Marker Logo

 Built in Marine City as a Barge by Thomas Arnold.
 Rebuilt as a steamer in 1867 increasing the tonnage to 695,89 Caught fire & burned off Sturgeon Point in Lake Huron on August 28, 1880 with a loss of 9 lives.

 Location.
 42° 42.903′ N, 82° 29.569′ W. Marker is in Marine City, Michigan, in St. Clair County.
-Marker is at the intersection of South Water Street (Michigan Route 29) and East St. Clair Street, on the right when traveling north on South Water Street.
+It is at the intersection of South Water Street (Michigan Route 29) and East St. Clair Street, on the right when traveling north on South Water Street.
 Touch for map.
 Marker is at or near this postal address: 401 South Water Street, Marine City MI 48039, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Mary (within shouting distance of this marker); Freighter Propeller (about 400 feet away, measured in a direct line); The Maud (about 400 feet away); The D.F.
+At least 8 other markers are within walking distance of this marker: The Mary (within shouting distance of this marker); Freighter Propeller (about 400 feet away, measured in a direct line); The Maud (about 400 feet away); The D.F.
 Rose (about 400 feet away); Titanic Memorial (about 500 feet away); Anchor Bay Anchor (about 500 feet away); United Methodist Church Bell (about 500 feet away); Walking Plow (about 500 feet away).
 Touch for a list and map of all markers in Marine City.

 Also see . . .
-Marine City.
-Excerpt:
+Marine City

 Paid Advertisement